 We have a 20+ year track record of pioneering the UK PERE industry

-At Moorfield we have spent the past 23 years researching, analysing and innovating to show that real estate investment is about more than just buildings.
-Over 23 years ago Marc Gilbard joined Moorfield as CEO and transformed it into the preferred private equity real estate partner for major overseas private equity groups.
-Since then we have operated as a listed company and a private company and since 2005 we have been managing our own discretionary funds.
+In 1996 Marc Gilbard joined Moorfield as CEO and transformed it into the preferred private equity real estate partner for major overseas private equity groups.
+Since then we have operated as a listed company and a private company, and since 2005 we have been managing our own discretionary funds.
 We have invested in single assets, portfolios of assets and grown real estate backed operational businesses.

-Moorfield is a business that was founded on a strong vision for investing with conviction, and creating assets or business that look to the future to define user requirements – whilst maximising returns on equity invested.
-We have demonstrated this over many years, not only by our early investment into emerging sectors (including student accommodation, budget hotels, senior housing, hostels to name a few) but also our approach to our traditional assets.
-We look to understand changing behavioural patterns and business adaptations and invest in assets that can be repositioned to appeal to the modern occupier.
+Moorfield is a business that was founded on a strong vision for investing with conviction and creating assets or business that look to the future to define user requirements – whilst maximising returns on equity invested.
+We have demonstrated this over many years, not only by our early investment into emerging sectors (including Build to Rent, Student Accommodation and Senior Living) but also our approach to our Traditional assets (Office, Retail and Industrial).
+We look to understand societal shifts in behaviours and the market gaps these create and we take an operational approach to managing real estate, driving income, occupancy and tenant retention through our customer focussed, hospitality based management approach.

-Over the past 23 years Moorfield has grown from a small number of disciplined individuals to an experienced and focused team of some 20 people who are intimately networked across the UK.
+Moorfield is a small team of handpicked individuals, each aligned with the interests of our investors.
 We pride ourselves on the high calibre of our team and the values that we share.

 Marc Gilbard and Graham Stanley earn the reputation of leading real estate equity investment advisers by heading up real estate advisory businesses at NatWest Markets and then Goldman Sachs International.